 How to get certified

 Certification involves the organization’s ISMS being assessed for compliance with ISO 27001 by the certification body.
-Normally, it’s an on-site visit by an auditor that consists of several days (up to one week) of interviews.
+Normally, it’s an on-site visit by an auditor lasting several days (up to one week) of interviews.
 If everything is successful, a company gets a certificate valid for three years.

 Finding an auditor is the task for an organization that needs to get a certification.
-We recommend contacting your local vendors to get quotes since it’s always easier to do it with local providers.
-It’s preferable to work with certification bodies accredited by one of the IAF members as it’s a guarantee that their certificate will be recognized without any issues.
+We recommend contacting your local vendors to get quotes since it’s always easier to address local providers.
+It’s preferable to work with certification bodies accredited by one of the IAF members as they guarantee that the certificate will be recognized without any issues.

 It’s also important to get in touch at the beginning of the project so that auditors keep your organization in mind and set the audit date in advance.
-Waiting until the last minute is a bad idea as auditors may be booked in, and your certification can be delayed.
+Waiting until the last minute is a bad idea as auditors may be booked, and your certification can be delayed.

 Remember that auditors are humans, too.
 So it’s your task to help them understand what you’ve done, explain the processes, and talk through everything.

-Based on Iterasec’s extensive cybersecurity expertise, ISO implementation is a complex process.
+Based on Iterasec extensive cybersecurity expertise, ISO implementation is a complex process.
 And there are certain things to keep an eye out for.
 So here are some expert tips:

 Tip #1.
 Properly implement the following policies and controls: